-10.CONFIDENTIALITY
+10. CONFIDENTIALITY

 - 10.1.
 If a Party or Witness to a case wishes to remain anonymous, they may apply to the Panel Chair adjudicating their Case with reasons for such status before the commencement of the oral hearing. - 10.2.
-The Panel Chair may grant anonymous status if they decide the Party or Witness applying for said status requires protection from slander, libel, or personal attack, or to prevent the public disclosure of medical information or extenuating personal circumstances.
+The Panel Chair may grant anonymous status if she decides the Party or Witness applying for said status requires protection from slander, libel, or personal attack, or to prevent the public disclosure of medical information or extenuating personal circumstances. - 10.3.

-- 10.3.
 In Cases where anonymity to a Party or Witness has been granted, the oral hearing shall be closed to the public and press and the Party or Witness shall only be referred to by their initials in the written Judgment. - 10.3.1.
 The written judgment shall still be published publicly but with the private information redacted. - 10.4.
 In cases where Confidential Information of the USC is required, the hearing shall be held in camera and the Judgment shall not be made publically available if the information cannot be redacted. - 10.4.1.
-The Judgment shall remain available to current and future Appeals Board members for consultation.
+The Judgment shall remain available to current and future Appeals Board members for consultation. - 10.5.
+Decisions may include the names of parties when first published, but after three (3) calendar years from the date they were posted, names will be redacted from all published decisions.

-11.JURISDICTION
+11. JURISDICTION

 - 11.1.
-The Appeals Board has the authority to adjudicate all matters referred to it by Council, the Bylaws, or the Policies of the USC. - 11.1.1.
+The Appeals Board has the authority to adjudicate all appeals that pertain to the Clubs Governance Board or the Elections Governance Committee decisions. - 11.1.1.
 In deciding on sanctions or awards for either Party in a Case on Appeal, the Appeals Board shall be limited to any such sanctions or awards that were available to the Initial Decision-Making Body regardless of whether the Initial Decision-Making Body decided to enact such sanctions or awards. - 11.2.
 Parties to an appeal are the student or group against whom the decision has been made (Petitioner) and the Initial Decision-Making Body (Respondent). - 11.3.
 By filing a petition, the Petitioner agrees to submit the dispute to the sole jurisdiction of the Appeals Board and agrees to be bound by its Judgment. - 11.4.
-The Appeals Board shall decide, within forty-eight (48) hours after receiving the Petitioner's application, whether it has jurisdiction to hear an action brought before it. - 11.4.1.
+The Appeals Board shall decide, within forty-eight (48) hours after receiving the Petitioner's application, whether it has jurisdiction to hear an action brought before it.

+- 11.4.1.
 The Appeals Board shall not entertain petitions which are frivolous, vexatious, of inconsequential merit, or otherwise outside its jurisdiction. - 11.5.
 All Judgments of the Appeals Board are final, binding, and conclusive and are not open to question or appeal in a court on any grounds; - 11.5.1.
-Except in the case of Senate or Board of Governors elections, which may be appealed to the University Secretariat as per their policies.
+Excepting in the case of Senate or Board of Governors elections, which may be appealed to the University Secretariat as per their policies.